SjoerdV/SjoerdV.github.io/_posts/2022-09-30-post-greatest-options-to-beat-mfa-fatigue.md

 ## Option 2

-At least enable 'number matching' on the authentication method side.
+At least enable 'number matching' on the 'authentication method' configuration blade.
 This way even if the Authenticator prompt occurs (still annoying) the target won't have a clue which number (from 1 to 99) has to be inputted and will most likely deny or ignore the request.

 Last week Microsoft introduced [additional Authenticator App authentication method policies][2].
 Number matching can now be enabled on the 'push notification' method, which I highly recommend to enable immediately for everyone, even though the feature is in preview.